giddy-e23/giddy-e23/README.md

 # Hi there, I'm Gideon! 👋

 ## About Me
 I am a passionate software developer with a focus on Flutter development.
 I also have experience with HTML, CSS, JavaScript and Dart.
-Currently, I work at **@buvaz** and study Software Engineering at **Makerere University**.
+Currently, I study Software Engineering at **Makerere University**.
 - 🌱 I’m currently learning Java, Nest.js and React.
 - ⚡ Fun fact:
 I love video games🤩.